Elliot-Ayliffe/GRACE-HPC/docs/features.md

 2. [**Python Function Call**](function.md)

 The same core engine can be called via a function in a Python Script (.py) or a Jupyter Notebook (.ipynb).
 This mode is ideal for workflow integration and automation, allowing the tool to be embedded into larger Python applications.
-It also returns the raw datasets produced by the tool for further exploration and user-lead analysis afterwards.
+It also returns the raw datasets produced by the tool for further exploration and user-led analysis afterwards.
 If you want flexibility, this is the mode for you.

 3. [**Interactive Jupyter Interface**](jupyter.md)